peleonard/RcppMovStat/README.md

 # RcppMovStat

-This is just a package providing several efficient functions to calculate common moving(or rolling, running) statitics.Built on C++, the functions become apparently more efficient than those written in traditional R.
+This is a package providing several efficient functions to
+    calculate common moving(or rolling, running) statitics for both EVENLY and UNEVENLY SPACED Time
+    Series: moving average, moving median, and moving maximum(minimum) .
+Built on C++, these functions would be apparently more efficient than those written in traditional R and also faster than Others written by Rcpp.

 Install me with devtools: